Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Discussion

 While we have presented the solidification shoreline as a metric for evaluating whether sub-Neptunes are expected to be molten or solid, there is further work to done in developing this metric.
 An improvement to our modelling framework would be the inclusion of volatile storage in the solid-phase of the mantle as well as the metallic core, through partitioning into the solid and/or trapping of melt \citep{tikoo_fate_2017,Hier2017,Sim2024}.
 Incorporating processes such as stellar evolution and orbital migration into an evolutionary modelling framework such as \texttt{PROTEUS} could improve the accuracy of our estimation of the location of the solidification shoreline, given that these processes determine the instellation flux received by the planet.
 Exploring the full range of planet masses relevant for sub-Neptunes would also refine the robustness of our prediction that most observed gas dwarfs have permanent magma oceans.
+Using real or synthetic stellar spectra as opposed to blackbody spectra would help improve the accuracy of our estimate of the location of the solidification shoreline, especially for M-type stars.

 Finally, there is the potential for extending the use of the solidification shoreline as a metric for all sub-Neptunes, rather than for gas dwarfs only.
 This would enable evaluation of the magma ocean hypothesis for sub-Neptunes with high mean molecular weight and/or miscible atmospheres.
 Such a metric would involve major improvements to our modelling framework, including solubility laws that are valid for the surface pressures expected for these planets and possibly even volatile-silicate miscibility \citep{Rogers2025b}.
 It would also involve accounting for the possibility of large surface pressures preventing the existence of magma oceans within an evolutionary modelling framework \citep{Breza2025}.